 -Yes, yes, but we investigate this way, look, the vaginal ultrasound we do it the same manner, you don’t see anything but the screen, he explained very seriously.

--Do you like to eat nut?
-He asked me continuing the exam.
+-Do you like to eat nuts?
+He asked me to continue the exam.

 -Hmmm, yes- I answered, wondering myself at the same time if I have had any and he was seeing it in my stomach.

-« If there was a boy, there were tree grains of rice » says George while he continues moving the camera on my belly.
+« If there was a boy, there were three grains of rice,» says George while he continues moving the camera on my belly.

 « Wait, wait … one, two, three…there are tree seeds, It’s a boy! » Ja, maybe 1: 0 to polish adagio?
 It is difficult to guess.
-I’m not completely satisfied with this ultrasound because definitely I saw more in Poland in a revision for 12 weeks, but for the moment it should be enough.
-Any size of organs was out of discussion, but George declared very confident all was in the right place and the boy he promised that should be tall, because he saw a very long leg.
-You can star the exchange of boy names.
+I’m not completely satisfied with this ultrasound because definitely, I saw more in Poland in a revision for 12 weeks, but for the moment it should be enough.
+Any size of organs was out of the discussion, but George declared very confidently all was in the right place and the boy he promised should be tall because he saw a very long leg.
+You can start the exchange of boy names.